-This report demonstrates the 2045 Regional Transportation Plan (RTP) 2022 Update complies with Colorado's greenhouse gas (GHG) Transportation Planning Standard ("GHG Planning Standard").
-The 2045 RTP 2022 Update was developed to meet the October 1, 2022 deadline specified in Colorado Revised Statutes §43-4-1103 and the Code of Colorado Regulations (2 CCR 601-22, Section 8.02.5.1).
+This report demonstrates the 2050 Regional Transportation Plan (RTP) and the FY2024-2027 Transportation Improvement Program (TIP) complies with Colorado's greenhouse gas (GHG) Transportation Planning Standard ("GHG Planning Standard") specified in the Code of Colorado Regulations (2 CCR 601-22).

-The demonstration is based on analysis of all trips conducted using the NFRMPO's 2015 Base Year (BY) Regional Travel Demand Model (RTDM) and the Environmental Protection Agency's (EPA's) Motor Vehicle Emission Simulator (MOVES3) air quality model.
+The demonstration is based on analysis of all trips conducted using the NFRMPO's 2019 Base Year (BY) Regional Travel Demand Model (RTDM) and the Environmental Protection Agency's (EPA's) Motor Vehicle Emission Simulator (MOVES3) air quality model.
 The NFRMPO is not relying on GHG Mitigation Measures to demonstrate compliance with the GHG Planning Standard, and as such, this report does not include a Mitigation Action Plan (MAP).

-The North Front Range Transportation and Air Quality Planning Council (NFRT&AQPC) will entertain adoption of the 2045 RTP 2022 Update, this GHG Transportation Report, and the ozone and carbon monoxide (CO) air quality conformity determination at their regular monthly meeting on October 6, 2022.
+The North Front Range Transportation and Air Quality Planning Council (NFRT&AQPC) will entertain adoption of this GHG Transportation Report at their regular monthly meeting on July 6, 2023.
+Subsequently, the NFRT&AQPC will entertain adoption of the 2050 RTP, FY2024-2027 TIP, and the ozone and carbon monoxide (CO) air quality conformity determination at their regular monthly meeting on September 7, 2023.